-Fixed guards must be fixed by systems that can be opened or removed only with tools.
-Their fixing systems must remain attached to the guards or to the machinery when the guards are removed.
-Where possible, guards must be incapable of remaining in place without their fixings.
+Fixed guards shall be fixed by systems that can be opened or removed only with tools.
+Their fixing systems shall remain attached to the guards or to the machinery or related product when the guards are removed.
+Where possible, guards shall be incapable of remaining in place without their fixings.